machariamarigi/shopping_list_api/README.md

-# Bucketlist API
+# Shoppinglist API

-Application Programming Interface for a bucketlist app.
+Application Programming Interface for a shoppinglist app.